MostAwesomeDude/secret/python-diff.rst

   * Inheritance: Inheritance does not make syntactic sense without semantics powering it.
   * Print statement
   * Semicolons
+  * Tab characters: Deal with it.
+We don't do vertical tabs or backspaces either.

 * Semantics removed